-- B. Regarding resolutions, the Committee of Reference and Counsel may: - 1.
+- A. During the Assembly, the Committee of Reference and Counsel will manage all distribution of materials to the floor of the Assembly.
+Improperly distributed material will be confiscated. - B. Regarding resolutions, the Committee of Reference and Counsel may: - 1.
 Report and recommend action on resolutions to the Synod Assembly; - 2.
 Refer resolutions to the Synod Council or other committees for consideration; - 3.
 Decline to refer resolutions not properly submitted and duly notify the assembly; - 4.
 Decline to refer, by a two-thirds vote, inappropriate resolutions and duly notify the assembly.
 The assembly may override this decision by adopting a motion to consider the declined resolution by majority vote.
 The motion to consider under this rule is not debatable. - 5.
 Present resolutions that may serve as a composite of several resolutions on a similar subject; - 6.
 Contact those submitting resolutions to seek clarity or advise of disposition of resolutions. - 7.
 Assure that resolutions of this assembly directed to the churchwide expression of the ELCA conform to the required language and procedures of that expression. - 8.
-Assure that the resolutions of this assembly conform to the Constitution, Bylaws, Continuing Resolutions, Standing Rules, and Parliamentary Authority of the Synod; that the language of resolutions is clear; that statements of fact are accurate; and that the preambles are relevant to the resolutions. - C. Other duties of the Committee of Reference and Counsel include: - 1.
-To recommend any necessary special orders; - 2.
-To grant or deny permission to distribute printed matter not issued from the Synod Secretary; - 3.
+Assure that the resolutions of this assembly conform to the Constitution, Bylaws, Continuing Resolutions, Standing Rules, and Parliamentary Authority of the Synod; that the language of resolutions is clear; that statements of fact are accurate; and that the preambles are relevant to the resolutions. - 9.
+Other duties of the Committee of Reference and Counsel include: - 10.
+To recommend any necessary special orders; - 11.
+To grant or deny permission to distribute printed matter not issued from the Synod Secretary; - 12.
 To give such assistance to the Bishop as the Bishop may desire.